June-Skeeter/GEOB270_Lab1_2021S1/Content/Part2.md

 Regardless this knowledge European physicians clung to the [miasma theory](https://en.wikipedia.org/wiki/Miasma_theory) which attributed diseases such as cholera to “bad air” for many centuries.
 In the face of mounting evidence many doctors and public officials stubbornly refused to acknowledge that basic hygiene and sanitation could save lives.
 Here is one striking historical example:

 * The Vienna Maternity Hospital had two maternity clinics with vastly different maternal mortality rates.
 Between 1840 and 1846, the maternal mortality rate was 10% at the clinic run by physicians and medical students but only 4% at the clinic run by midwives.
-  * The doctors/students started each day with postmortem examinations, then proceeded to the maternity ward without washing their hands.
+  * The doctors/students started each day with postmortem examinations.
+They then proceeded to the maternity ward without washing their hands where the students did vaginal examinations as part of their training (Loudon, 2013).
-  * The midwives didn't do postmortem exams and generally had more sanitary practices Varney & Thompson (2015).
+  * By contrast, the midwives didn't do postmortems or examinations and generally had more sanitary practices (Varney & Thompson 2015).
 * In 1847, the new chief resident Ignaz Semmelweis suspected contagions from the cadavers were to blame.
 Semmelweis mandated hand washing and sanitizing instruments with a chlorine solution for both clinics.
 By 1848, the maternal mortality rate in both clinics fell to 1.3% (Loudon, 2013).

 <div style="overflow: hidden;